AlienLabZ/aliendroid-activerecord/README.md

         android:label="@string/app_name" >
 	...

+### Using AlienDroid!

-Suppose that your project has only one class that you want to map to a table.
+Now, suppose that your project has only one class that you want to map to a table.
 Let's call this class "Contact":

 	public class Contact extends Model {
 		public String name;